-Make a rub
+1. Make a rub

-The first thing in preparing tender ribs is creating a rub that’s sure to delight your taste buds and add to the ribs already delicious flavor.
-We like to keep things simple with a rub consisting of just three ingredients — salt, pepper and cayenne pepper.
+The first thing in preparing tender ribs is creating a rub that’s sure to delight your taste buds and add to the ribs’ already delicious flavor.
+We like to keep things simple with a rub consisting of just three ingredients: salt, pepper and cayenne pepper.

-Precook the ribs
+2. Precook the ribs

 Most people place their ribs directly on the grill after they marinate.
 Though this will produce delicious ribs, we recommend precooking them in the oven first.
-Wrap the ribs in foil and place in the oven at 300 degrees F for 45 minutes.
+Wrap the ribs in foil, and place them in the oven at 300 degrees F for 45 minutes.
 Precooking them helps intensify the flavor and naturally brings out the juices, ensuring your ribs will be anything but dry.

-Grill the ribs
+3. Grill the ribs

-After the two hours is up, use a fork to make sure the ribs pull off the bone easily.
+After the two hours are up, use a fork to make sure the ribs pull off the bone easily.
 If so, they are done.
 If you’re using barbecue sauce, now is the time to slather the ribs in it.

-Cool the ribs
+4. Cool the ribs

 Common grilling mistakes

-The most common mistakes people tend to make when grilling ribs, or grilling meat in general, include:
+The most common mistakes people tend to make when grilling ribs — or grilling meat in general — include: